Woolverine94/biniou/README.md

     - Adding support for LoRA models in module IP-Adapter.

   * 🆕 **2023-12-20** : ***New LoRA models*** : Adding 12 LoRA models to the built-in list.
 See [here](https://github.com/Woolverine94/biniou/wiki/LoRA-models) for the complete model list and LoRA models documentation.

-  * 🆕 **2023-12-18** : 🔥 ***Experimental ROCm support and Segmind-Vega models*** 🔥
-    - Introducing experimental (and non-tested) support for AMD ROCm 5.6 through an update script.
-See [here](https://github.com/Woolverine94/biniou/wiki/Experimental-features#rocm-support-under-gnulinux) for details.
-    - Adding [Segmind-Vega](https://huggingface.co/segmind/Segmind-Vega) to Stable Diffusion module and [segmind/Segmind-VegaRT](https://huggingface.co/segmind/Segmind-VegaRT) to LCM module.
-Please note that this latter model seems to require CUDA and is not working on CPU.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)